TosbackCgusBridge-Bot/CGUs-versions/Dailymotion/Privacy Policy.md

 9\.
 Your rights

-You are entitled to access and correct your Data by requesting to do so via the Contact us section, or by sending a letter to the following address: 49/51 rue Ganneron, 75018 Paris.
+You are entitled to access and correct your Data by requesting to do so via the Contact us section, or by sending a letter to the following address: 49/51 rue Ganneron - 75018 Paris.

 *   Dailymotion
 *   About